wikiknights/cs-materials/src/intro-to-c/conditionals/conditionals.md

 }
 ```

-When you run this program, the output will show that `x = 1`, even though it was (supposedly) incremented in the in the if statement.
+When you run this program, the output will show that `x = 1`, even though it was (supposedly) incremented in the if statement.
 This part of the code was actually never executed due to the short circuit, so `x` was never incremented.
 This code can be slightly manipulated to show the short circuiting of the logical `and` as well, but I will leave that for you to try.

 <!--- TODO: One line if statements --->